If you are new to self-publishing, here’s a collection of self-publishing companies in Victoria, BC and beyond.

 On the other hand, if you don’t have the time or inclination to build your self-publishing skills, then it might be best to find a (legit) self-publishing company or service.
 This will be more costly.
 Additionally, you must ensure you don’t get scammed.

-Finally, if you’re still not sure which path is best for you, check the advice of experienced writers (e.g. Jane Friedman).
+Finally, if you’re still not sure which path is best, check the advice of experienced writers (e.g. Jane Friedman).
 They often address the question of whether to aim to be traditionally published or to self-publish.

 Do-it-yourself (DIY) Indie publishing

-If you feel you can manage all necessary tasks to publish and sell your book, this path will be best.
+If you feel you can manage tasks necessary to publish and sell your book, this path will be best.
 However, DIY doesn’t mean doing everything yourself.
 It means finding skilled help for proofreading, editing, and cover design.
-(Tip: don’t try to do your own cover unless you are a skilled graphic designer as covers are a key book marketing tool.)
+(Tip: don’t try do your own cover unless you are a skilled graphic designer; covers are a key book marketing tool.)
 The indie path takes more time initially, but can lead to long-term successful self-publishing.
 You can also view our author checklist here.

 Note: before publishing, learn about libel laws and make sure you don’t violate them.